 Supported by meticulous research, the Mini-Crini collection of 1986 featured shortened 19th century-style crinolines with Minnie-Mouse prints, polka dots and stars and stripes worn with rocking-horse platform shoes.
 In a period when other designers empowered women with shoulder pads, Westwood placed the emphasis firmly on the hips.
 This collection exaggerated the feminine forms and accents of historical clothing to create a sexually-charged vision that was outrageous and almost absurd.
 Ten years later, the sexually confrontational Vive la Cocotte collection of 1996, which featured large bum-cushions and padded busts, again inspired by 19th century dress.

 By 1986, Westwood’s romantic relationship with D’Amario had come to an end, as well as her partnership with Armani.
-Although D’Amario continued to manage the business, as he still does today, she moved back to London and began to take an interest in the clothes and fabrics of the British establishment.
+Although D’Amario continued to manage the business, she moved back to London and began to take an interest in the clothes and fabrics of the British establishment.
 Her Harris Tweed collection of 1987 was named after the woollen fabric woven in the Western Isles of Scotland and took its inspiration from Savile Row tailors, incorporating a variety of tweeds, including the traditional Tattershall check and red barathea.
 Affectionately parodying the establishment, these clothes evoked the aristocracy, boarding school and country houses; hunting, shooting and fishing; and in Westwood’s interpretation, inevitably declared sexuality under the constraint of British understatement.